D-Ring Hardware: Looks can be deceiving

 Sometimes people overpay for a product that is overkill for their application.
 All of the above D-Rings are 1-1/4″, but all look and feel very different.
 These are each from a different supplier.
 Some taller than others and with different bends at different starting points.
 All this can change the feel – and cost.

 Feel vs. Cost

 I recently had a customer who received samples of our D-Rings.
 Upon receiving them, the customer’s feedback was that they weren’t as heavy duty as what they normally use.
 Their hardware “felt” heavier and stronger.
-Once I received samples of the ones they had been using, I noticed it was a slightly bigger wire size, but they was also taller and wider, which had nothing to do with their application.
+Once I received samples of the ones they had been using, I noticed they were a slightly bigger wire size, but they were also taller and wider, which had nothing to do with their application.
 They felt heavier because they were.
 It took more wire to make this particular D-Ring style because although it was still a 1-1/4″ ring, its overall dimensions were larger.
 It took more wire, which made it heavier.
 After breaking several of this style as well as some of our styles, we were able to save the customer money on a better quality product.
-Our weld actually held up to a much higher break strength than their heavier duty one “felt”.
+Our weld actually held up to a much higher break strength than the heavier weight one.